 - Administrator role

 Responsibility: Registers the endpoint for Acoustic Experience Analytics (Tealeaf) in Acoustic Exchange.

-The authentication key serves as the security token, which allows Acoustic Experience Analytics (Tealeaf) to publish event data to Exchange.The authentication key is added to the Exchange (UBX) auth Key field on the Company Settings page automatically, or manually, depending on options selected in Exchange.
+The authentication key serves as the security token, which allows Acoustic Experience Analytics (Tealeaf) to publish event data to Exchange.The authentication key is added to the Exchange auth key field on the Company Settings page automatically, or manually, depending on options selected in Exchange.

-- The direct connect option generates, activates, and adds the authentication key to the UBX auth key parameter on the Acoustic Experience Analytics (Tealeaf) Company Settings page.
+- The direct connect option generates, activates, and adds the authentication key to the Exchange auth key parameter on the Acoustic Experience Analytics (Tealeaf) Company Settings page.

 - The instructions only option generates the authentication key in a "pending" state.